colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-numbers.md

 ## stepgrowth

-This function gives you the increments (or decrements) between values in a sequence or list.
+This formula gives you the increments (or decrements) between values in a sequence or list.

 ```deci live
 BooksRead = {